emanueleceloria/safax_cairis_master_thesis/README.md

 # safax_cairis_master_thesis
-Code developed to support integration between Cairis and Safax projects
+Code developed to support the integration between CAIRIS and SAFAX projects

 - Folder named "cairis" represents the cairis module implemented on Safax